chetzi/ssh-test/README.md

 ---

-## 🔑 4.
-Generating SSH Keys
+# 🔑 4.
+Generating SSH Keys (If Not Already Present)

-If no keys existed, I created them:

 ```bash
 ssh-keygen